Discover Porthleven’s charm

-You can’t help but unwind and relax in this pretty, traditional fishing village.
-Many an hour can be spent wandering around the harbour, exploring the shops and galleries, sampling the abundance of local food and locally roasted coffee and watching the tide and the boats come and go.
+You can’t help but relax and unwind in this pretty, traditional fishing village.
+Many an hour can be spent wandering around the harbour and perusing the shops and galleries.
+You’ll find some of the best local art and crafts here alongside plenty of gifts and trinkets.

 Porthleven is home to some of the most famed waves in the country, with huge Atlantic swells rolling in to create some impressive surfing conditions.
-The waves here are definitely not for beginners, but the harbour provides a perfect spectator point where you can watch the pros do their thing whilst tucking into a nice warm pasty!
-Praa Sands, further west along the coast, offers a more beginner-friendly option.
+The waves here are definitely not for beginners, but the harbour serves as a perfect spectator spot from which to watch the pros do their thing while tucking into a nice warm pasty.

 Less experienced surfers and athletes alike get their kicks some five miles west along the coast at Praa Sands.
 This lengthy beach is blessed with golden sands and plenty of space for everyone to enjoy the sea, whether carving the waves or paddling.

 You can catch an authentic glimpse of Cornwall’s mining and social heritage at Poldark Mine and gardens.
 Cornwall’s only complete underground tin mine provides a fascinating insight into the workings of the county’s former way of life, and how Cornish mining permeated overseas industries and cultures.

 The mine is a UNESCO World Heritage Site and occupies a beautiful rural setting.
 Its six-acre grounds feature picturesque waterside gardens set within a peaceful wooden glen.

 There is often a festival or event taking place in and around Porthleven.
 If you can time your visit to coincide with one, you’re in for a real treat.
 We often have live music at the Harbour Inn, showcasing some of the best bands and artists from Cornwall’s celebrated music scene.